PT100 Temperature sensor.

 --------------------------------------

 The temperature range uses a small part of the resistance range and an even smaller part of the total resistance of the resistance chain.
 I could not make up my mind how much this using a small part of the total resistance improved the accuracy, so I drew a picture.
-This made what would occur and what would not happen clearer, and I drew many versions of these graphs before the clearest one below.
+This made what would occur and what would not happen clearer, and I drew many versions of this graph before this one below.

 It turns out that the total resistance chain is only relevant to how big the signal is to the amplifier, and the smaller the signal, and higher the gain, the system will have a poorer noise margin.
 On the other hand, the higher gain AD8293 has more low-pass filtering integrated.

-The Pencil diagonal lines are the ideal and offset error lines due to amplifier offset.
+The three diagonal Pencil lines are the ideal and offset error lines due to amplifier offset.

 The Blue Biro lines that peter out are the amplifier gain and offset errors.

-Blue Biro lines emanating from the origin 0 are relevant to the chopper stabilised Circuit 3.
+Blue Biro lines emanating from the origin 0 are relevant to the chopper stabilised Circuit 3 in that case, though the resistance and gain accuracy using INA155 is much better and the required accuracy would be met.

 The Pencil lines intersecting with the 105-ohm calibration point show the accuracy improvement brought about by this single scaling point correction strategy (circuits 2 and 4).

-- The Green pencil marks are the new improved by calibrated errors over the smaller working resistance range -20 to +50 °C (92R to 120R).
+- The Green pencil marks are the new improved by calibrated errors because of the smaller working resistance range -20 to +50 °C (92R to 120R).

 4. Less input filtered INA155UA instrumentation amplifier solution;